 % Damage = % Infestation × Severity Factor

 Fig.1.
-Mapping of the % of incidence of FAW & PSB on Maize crop of Telangana
+Mapping of the incidence (%) of FAW & PSB on Maize crop in Telangana

 3. Results and Discussion:

 3.1. %infestation and % damage level of FAW at vegetative stage:

 A comprehensive field survey conducted across 24 maize-growing villages during the vegetative stage revealed substantial spatial variability in FAW infestation.
 Uniform sampling of 50 plants per field indicated that infestation ranged from 22.0% in Ramreddipalli to 70.0% in Palem, representing a 3.18-fold difference in intensity.
 The overall mean infestation across villages was 48.46%, with a coefficient of variation (CV) of 9.74%, indicating relatively low variability and good precision in data collection (Table 2).